-- General Information: Local MS4 Permit Holders include VDOT, City of Staunton, City of Waynesboro.
+• General Information: Local MS4 Permit Holders include VDOT, City of Staunton, City of Waynesboro.
 These three connected MS4 permit holders have received formal letters of interconnections.
 Broader reaching members include Town of Bridgewater, City of Harrisonburg, and James Madison University.
-Augusta County is part of the Central Shenandoah Stormwater Network and attend a quarterly meeting to discuss the Ms4 programs, VSMP, and share ideas and possible project cooperation or funding opportunities. - Objective and Expected Results These connections and communications will help strengthen the program along with assist with planning and implementation of projects and ideas to better the MS4 and our environment. - Implementation Schedule: The County will continue to participate in meetings and projects.
+Augusta County is part of the Central Shenandoah Stormwater

+Network and attend a quarterly meeting to discuss the Ms4 programs, VSMP, and share ideas and possible project cooperation or funding opportunities.

+- Objective and Expected Results These connections and communications will help strengthen the program along with assist with planning and implementation of projects and ideas to better the MS4 and our environment. - Implementation Schedule: The County will continue to participate in meetings and projects.
+The County continues to play an active role in meetings hosted for Stormwater issues by the CSPDC.